 How Long do uPVC Windows Last?

 uPVC windows, on average, last around 20-years.
 But, many things factor into this figure.
-Depending on the quality of the frame and glass, typical weather in your area and how well you maintain them, uPVC windows can last anywhere between 10 and 35-years.
+Depending on the quality of the frame and glass, typical weather in your area, and how well you clean and maintain uPVC windows, they can last anywhere between 10 and 35-years.
 UPVC windows require little maintenance in comparison to other materials like timber or oak, so you won’t have a lot to do to ensure a good lifespan.

-All our uPVC windows are weatherproof, meaning you won’t find any rot, rust or warping if you buy from us.
-With all our uPVC windows, we offer a 10-year guarantee, backed by Plastics Window Federation, for peace of mind.
+All our uPVC windows are weatherproof, meaning you won’t find any rot, rust, or warping if you buy from us.
+With all our uPVC windows, we offer a 10-year guarantee, backed by the Plastics Window Federation, for peace of mind.
 If you’re ready to buy your uPVC windows, you might want to check out our uPVC windows installation guide too!